 - On the Sell Screen, add the items, add the customer to the sale, click pay, and choose 'On Account'.

-- The sale will be posted to QBO, creating an Accounts Receivable invoice.
+- The sale will be posted to QuickBooks Online, creating an Accounts Receivable invoice.

 - This invoice will contain the following information: